pond/dnd/party_ripa/journals/campaign_7/act_2/part_19.md

 We're still there, in the middle of the main area.
 Not moving.
 At least it's a quiet day.
 A couple of people have come to us to hold up their signs!
 After a while she gives a quick summary of the stuff in the caravan.
 "Yours?
 Want to buy it?" - persuasion (burning inspo) 17.
 One of them seems to shrug and decide maybe today isn't a total loss!
 They get a list out and start asking if we have X, Y or Z. Soon enough others clock it and a bidding war starts!
 Arturo gets back to the caravan and encourages it.
 Persuasion 27!

 We don't let people inside but we do take things inside, out, for them to look at.
-Minos is confused about what's going on but we do our best to mentally explain.
+Mynos is confused about what's going on but we do our best to mentally explain.
 Arturo lets him know that we made contact with "his people" and he seems very happy with that.

 This unexpected fire sale; the alcohol, perfume, some basic trade goods like stone carvings and so-on...
 We end up completely clearing the scavenged goods and we make a huge amount.
 It's the equivalent of 98 platinum - stone tablet pieces worth ten of the coins.

 Well now we certainly have money for stables!
 And a person from the stables has seen that too, hurries over and starts faux-fussing over us to help us "park the lizard" and caravan.
 They seem unsure about what we want; Penny points to the lizard - "that needs to be fed well and watered well" - and Arturo adds, "And take us to the nice part of town!"

-We have to wait for everyone nearby to leave before we bundle up the egg and Minos with clothes or tarp and treat it as just a "bundle of stuff" that nobody can see.
+We have to wait for everyone nearby to leave before we bundle up the egg and Mynos with clothes or tarp and treat it as just a "bundle of stuff" that nobody can see.
 Meanwhile, Arturo negotiates sale of the wagon itself; he's decided we surely don't need it.
 They're surprised given we want to lizard looked after but shrug it off...
 It's expensive...
 10 chips a day.
 They say it as if we might negotiate.
 Penny feigns wincing about and grumbles, negotiating over-day instead of more than one night, since Arturo has the idea that we can set it free tomorrow.
 (When we have privacy, Thorin is asked to tell the lizard about that.
 In the mean time, it has good lodgings!)

 We can rent a kind of rickshaw for our "belongings", 2 chips, Arturo wants to negotiate - as if our patience after the 10 chips for the lizard is running thin; Penny helping; 22 persuasion - yeah, we get it gratis.
 Just for over-day anyway.